e-brent/academic_atlas/dev-3-turnin-notes.md

 Our project has not meaningfully deviated since DEV-2 in terms of our goals.
 However, as we have began implementation we have realized that additional viewmodels and widgets are required to efficiently build the pages and connect the views and models.

 We have primarily been setting up models, viewmodels, and implementing providers and routing so far, so that the groundwork has been done for us to easily create our views.

+We also are changing the way notifications work in our app.
+Originally, we wanted to have the application notify users when they are near a location to remind them to update the crowd level.
+After some thought, we decided that we need to rethink this feature because not all users will appreciate this reminder.
+We are considering allowing the user to decide whether they would like these reminders or not instead of just assuming they would like them automatically.